Tormented by chronic back pain? Bummed by a long-ago shoulder injury? Is your rheumatoid arthritis unbearable?

 These measures alone won’t solve the problem, however, since “drugs tend to fall into the wrong hands, whether they’re borrowed or sold or stolen, and humans have been known to look for drug-induced adventure,” Dr. Patin points out.

-Nevertheless he and his pain management colleagues are on a mission to educate both fellow physicians and the public at large about alternatives to opioids to treat chronic pain.
+Nevertheless, he and his colleagues are on a mission to educate both fellow physicians and the public about alternatives to opioids to treat chronic pain.